-With Android 12 Beta 3, Google has introduced an ability to take full-page scrolling screenshots on your Android device.
+With Android 12, Google has introduced the ability to take full-page scrolling screenshots on your Android device.
 We’re sure this is going to be one of the most-liked features of Android 12 for many users.
 What’s even better is that Google UI for the same looks so cool.
 Here’s how you can take scrolling screenshots on Android 12.

 How to take a scrolling screenshot on Android 12